AudeAllen/PDA_Project2/README.md

 5 Analyse Irish Context
 ======

 In this section of my project I have completed analysis of Irelands temperature anomoly from the early 1900's to the present day.
-I have looked at lead, lag features as well as frequency analysis/
+I have looked at lead, lag features as well as frequency analysis.

 6 Predict Global Temperature Anomoly
 ======